Creeks and Streams

 Several provincial and federal regulations and acts, as well as local bylaws, exist to protect watercourses, fish and wildlife species, and riparian habitat.
 For more information on conducting works in and around a watercourse (such as channel maintenance, culvert works, and vegetation removal), see our Instream Works Guide for more information.

+The Watercourse Protection Bylaw prohibits any substances that could be deleterious to fish being released to a watercourse including a storm drain, ditch, pond or wetland.
+It also prohibits the obstruction of a watercourse, except with senior government authorization.
 In watersheds with significant areas that have been or will be developed, Integrated Stormwater Management Plans are completed to identify ways to maintain and promote the health of creeks and streams.

 For more information on the ecological diversity of our waterways, and your role in preservation, please visit our partner, the Langley Environmental Partners Society.